SaviKoissi/Mathematical-Biology/README.md

 1- Create a vector of logic\
 2- Coerce the element mt5 into a character\
-3- Create a vector of 10 characters with the first element be mt5 denote this new object created mt\
+3- Create a vector of 10 characters with the first element as mt5, denote this new object created mt\
 4- Extract the second element of the object mt

 ##### Matrix